soulaway/newsearcher/readme.md

 using Maven and Docker
 #3 steps to setup and run

-* To install the default instance of Apache Cassandra we could pull docker image and launch it exposing name *casdb* and ports
+* To install the default instance of Apache Cassandra we may pull docker image and launch it exposing name *casdb* and ports

 > docker pull cassandra:2.2.7

 > docker run --name casdb -p 127.0.0.1:9042:9042 -p 127.0.0.1:9160:9160 -d cassandra:2.2.7

-* To install the default Apache Solr we may pull docker image, launch it exposing name *solrsearch* and port and create core *articles* used by app
+* To install the default instance of Apache Solr we may pull base docker image, build an image with *articles* core inside, and then launch it linking to Cassandra and exposing name *solrsearch* and port (step 2 have to be executed from the Dockerfile location)

 > docker pull solr

-> docker run -p 8983:8983 --name solrsearch --link casdb:cassandra -d solr solr-create -c articles
+> docker build -t "solrnews" .

-command above might take some time (~20 sec.), check <http://localhost:8983/solr/> do have *articles* core available before proceeding.
+> docker run -p 8983:8983 --name solrsearch --link casdb:cassandra -d solrnews

 * run News Searcher application